briansimiyuj/doctor-appointment-app/README.md

 Profile page will show the user profile data and allow the user to edit the data.

   1. Create a Profile Page and mount it on Script component and provide a route for it
-  2. Wrap the the routes in Script component with the ProfileContext provider as the parent component
+  2. Wrap the Profile page with the `ProfileContext` and `DocumentTabProvider` as the parent components
   3. Retrieve `isEditing`, `showModal` and `profile` states from the `ProfileContext`
   4. Retrieve `isAuthenticated` state from the `LoginContext`
   5. If `isAuthenticated` is false, mount NotFound Page